For a variety of reasons, corporate bond investors often wish to restrict investment in companies with fossil fuel reserves.

 Corporate Outlook: Sector Views

-Our research analysts conduct sector scans for investment opportunities.
-In the table below, we have identified three corporate sectors with fundamentals that are stable to positive and three sectors with negative trends.
+Our research analysts conduct sector scans for potential investment opportunities.
+In the table below, we have identified three corporate sectors with fundamentals that, in our opinion, are stable to positive and three sectors with negative trends.
 Industry outlooks represent our expectation for the trajectory of sector fundamentals over the next 12-18 months.

 Credit Trends Dashboard